hyperledger-archives/fabric/obc-ca/README.md

 In the current version, these three services will be offered by the same server.

+For more information, read Section 4.2 of the [protocol-spec](https://github.com/openblockchain/obc-docs/blob/master/protocol-spec.md)

 ## Bootstrap OBC-CA

 The bootstrap the OBC Certificate Authority the following steps are needed: